ISFA’s competitions run in line with ISFA’s overarching aim of “delivering football enjoyment for boys and girls in the 21st century”.

 11. PLAYING COLOURS.
 In the event of a clash of colours, the away team must change unless competing schools agree a mutual alternative.
 In the final tie, both teams must wear numbered shirts.
 In the event of a clash in the final tie, the teams will toss a coin to determine which team will change.

 12. SUBSTITUTES.
 Teams may nominate three substitute players who may be used during the match.
 The names of the three nominated substitutes must be declared to the referee before the start of the match.
-In the final tie only, teams may nominate 5 substitute players, of whom three may be used during the match.
+In the final tie only, teams may nominate five substitute players who may be used during the match.
 In all matches, the principle of “repeated” substitutes will be used.
 A player who has been substituted during a match then becomes a substitute and may, in turn, replace another player at any time, subject to the substitution being carried out in accordance with Law 3 of the Laws of the Game.